8/6/2025

 speaker

 Again, if you would like to ask a question, please press star and the number one on your telephone keypad.
-We will pause for a moment to allow questions to queue.
-There are no further questions at this time.
+And we will pause for a moment to allow questions to queue.
+And there are no further questions at this time.
 Kip Compton, CEO, I turn it back over to you for closing remarks.

 speaker

 Thank you.
-As the new CEO, I'm honored to be leading fastly.
+As the new CEO, I'm honored to be leading Fastly.
 We're building strong momentum in the business.
-As you heard today, we reported record security revenue, improving margins, and record RPO and Q2 among other highlights.
+As you heard today, we've reported record security revenue, improving margins, and record RPO in Q2, among other highlights.
 We remain focused on accelerating growth, driving towards profitability, and delivering lasting value for all of our stakeholders.
-I want to thank the Fastly employees, customers, and investors for all of their support.
+I want to thank the FAFSA employees, customers, and investors for all of their support.
 Thank you so much for your time today.

 speaker